In the thick of running a creative business, it’s easy to get swallowed by the day-to-day.

 - Creative development: sketching new product ideas, researching trends, experimenting

-- Planning: setting monthly goals, breaking down a launch, reviewing your progress
+- Planning: setting monthly goals, planning out a launch, reviewing your progress

 - Systems: streamlining your process, batching your content, updating your website

-- Reflection: journalling, checking in with your vision, reviewing your numbers
+- Reflection: journalling, checking in with your big picture goals, reviewing your numbers

 These are the kinds of tasks that get dropped when life is busy, but they’re also what build a business that can support you and give you the life you want.